Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc E - The Missing Vistana.md

 > [!info]+ **The Curse of Lycanthropy**
 > If a player is infected with lycanthropy, see the **Lycanthropy in Barovia** infobox in [[Act I - Into the Mists/Arc C - Into the Valley#C11.
 The Werewolf's Hunt|Arc C - Into the Valley]] for more information about the curse.
 # E8.
 Return to Vallaki
-The players' return to Vallaki from Lake Baratok is three and on[](Arc%20C%20-%20Into%20the%20Valley.md#C11.%20The%20Werewolf's%20Hunt)urn to Vallaki, they can pursue their leads either by seeking out Rictavio at the Blue Water Inn, or by directly investigating Rictavio’s wagon in Arasek Stockyard.
+The players' return to Vallaki from Lake Baratok is three and on[](Arc%20C%20-%20A%20travers%20la%20vallée.md#C11.%20The%20Werewolf's%20Hunt)urn to Vallaki, they can pursue their leads either by seeking out Rictavio at the Blue Water Inn, or by directly investigating Rictavio’s wagon in Arasek Stockyard.

 As the players return to Vallaki’s Sunset gate, a player with a passive Wisdom (Perception) score of 19 or higher notices the same silhouette as before watching them—this time, from the northwestern woods.
 The silhouette vanishes into the trees if looked at, spoken to, approached, or otherwise interacted with.
 (This is, again, Arrigal, who has tracked the players back to Vallaki.
 If the players enter Vallaki, Arrigal uses his two daggers as makeshift pitons to climb over Vallaki’s palisade walls and sneak past the patrolling guards.
 He then continues stalking the players through the streets in the hopes that they’ll lead him to Arabelle.)
 ## E8a.
 Confronting Rictavio
 <span class="citation"><em>This scene takes place in Chapter 5: Area N2.</em></span>

-If the players visit the Blue Water Inn first, they can learn from [[Non-Player Characters#Danika Dorakova|Danika]] that Rictavio recently departed the inn and that he mentioned “inspecting his wagon for some necessary repairs.”
+If the players visit the Blue Water Inn first, they can learn from [[Personnages Non-Joueurs#Danika Dorakova|Danika]] that Rictavio recently departed the inn and that he mentioned “inspecting his wagon for some necessary repairs.”
 If the players ask where Rictavio has kept his wagon, Danika recalls hearing him mention keeping it in Arasek Stockyard.

 If the players indicate an interest in following Rictavio to the stockyard, Danika jokingly warns them to be on the lookout for dangerous beasts—local rumors suggest that the ringmaster is keeping something big and deadly in his wagon.

-If the players wait for Rictavio to return before confronting him, [[Non-Player Characters#Rictavio|Rictavio]] greets them warmly and feigns ignorance of their allegations and claims.
+If the players wait for Rictavio to return before confronting him, [[Personnages Non-Joueurs#Rictavio|Rictavio]] greets them warmly and feigns ignorance of their allegations and claims.
 However, he invites them to his guest suite to discuss the matter in private if the players insist that they wish to help Arabelle, show him the burned journal page, or otherwise threaten to blow his cover.

 Once he and the players are alone in his guest suite, Rictavio draws his sword-cane and demands proof that the players are not servants of Strahd von Zarovich.
 If the players muster sufficient evidence or succeed on a DC 15 Charisma (Persuasion) check, Rictavio reluctantly stows his blade, checks the window and corridor for Strahd’s spies, and shuts the window shutters tight.
 He then removes his *hat of disguise*, and confesses his identity as Dr. Rudolph van Richten.